thorlindberg/thesis/dissertation/8-2 results-syntax.md

 ---

 I would like to propose a syntax for instantiating types with a generic and minimal `type instance syntax`, with relational references to type specifications outside the immediate data point and structure.
-This syntax is grammatically designed to accomodate different data structures, especially as pertaining to inheritance and shared typing of data points.
+This syntax is grammatically designed to accommodate different data structures, especially as pertaining to inheritance and shared typing of data points.

 Types can be instantiated in the `data property`at the root of the data structure: